National Astronomy Meeting: History

-The Royal Astronomical Society (RAS) was formed in 1820, and from the very beginning, one of its major activities was to host scientific meetings.
+The Royal Astronomical Society (RAS) was formed in 1820; one of its major activities was to host scientific meetings.
 Typically eight meetings each year were held at its headquarters in London (a practice which continues today).
 The growth of astronomical research throughout the UK and the concurrent increase in the number of RAS Fellows beyond the London area led to increased demand for meetings outside the capital.
 Although occasional meetings were held in other locations to mark special events, the RAS did not institute a regular programme of meetings outside London until after the major disruption to RAS activities caused by the Second World War.

 The solution was to move one of the society's meetings outside London each year, terming them 'out of town' meetings.
 The first of these was held in Edinburgh in 1948.
 The society was reluctant to move any of the regular eight meetings, which ran from October to May, so the 'out of town' meeting was held as an additional ninth meeting during the summer break in the academic year.
 They were held in the summer or early autumn in most years until 1966 when the RAS Council decided to stop asking groups to host them.
 The subsequent lack of meetings outside London was unpopular with Fellows, so the 'out of town' meetings were reintroduced in 1976, but moved to April.
 They replaced the usual monthly RAS meeting for that month and were usually held during universities' Easter holidays.

 There was no set format to the out of town meetings, which were originally held over a single day, but during the 1960s some lasted three days.
 They were often limited in topical scope.
-Ken Pounds, the President of the RAS from 1990-2, proposed expanding their remit into a more general meeting, inspired by the large meetings of the British Association and the American Astronomical Society.
+Ken Pounds, the President of the RAS from 1990 to 1992, proposed expanding their remit into a more general meeting, inspired by the large meetings of the British Association and the American Astronomical Society.
 The goal was to attract a broad section of the UK astronomy research community and provide a focus for media attention on the discipline.
 To reflect this newly expanded format, the series was re-named the 'National Astronomy Meeting' (NAM) from 1992 onwards.

 The meetings continued to be held around Easter until 2012, except in 1999 when NAM moved to August to coincide with the 1999 solar eclipse, visible from the venue.
 From 2013 onwards NAM has been held in late June or early July, during universities' summer holidays.
 Since 1994, each meeting has lasted four or five days.
 There was no NAM in the year 2000 because the much larger General Assembly of the International Astronomical Union was being held in Manchester and thus was the major UK astronomy meeting of that year.